rust-lang/vscode-rust/contributing.md

 ### Via an executable

-Similar to above, but use the `rls.path` and point it at the RLS exectuble (e.g., `/rls/target/release/rls`).
+Similar to above, but use the `rls.path` and point it at the RLS executable (e.g., `/rls/target/release/rls`).
 Note that you must include the name of the executable, not just the path.